 - The Pocket Altazimuth combines a sighting telescope with a magnetic compass for determining bearings, and a pendulum (or wheel) clinometer for determining vertical inclinations.
 Small, compact, and accurate, it was said to be especially useful for travelers and military surveys.

 - L. Casella introduced the form in 1864, noting that is was "improved and modified by the kind assistance of Francis Galton, F.R.S."
-The reference is to Francis Galton, (1822-1911), a gentleman scientist who was a Fellow of the Royal Society of London, and whose work ranged over a number of fields.
+The reference is to Francis Galton, (1822-1911), a Fellow of the Royal Society of London, whose work ranged over a number of fields.

 - Ref: L. P. Casella, An Illustrated and Descriptive Catalogue of Surveying, Philosophical, Mathematical, Optical, Photographic, and Standard Meteorological Instruments (London, [about 1871]), p.
 71.